marianocarrazana/rouge/README.md

 ```

-Reload [`mysite.com/mypage`](https://mysite.com/mypage) and we will see "Hello world!
+Reload `mysite.com/mypage` and we will see "Hello world!
 My name is Maria".

 `$store` is a instance of `Rouge\Store` class generated automatically and saved like a global variable.

-You can access to variables from the url with `$variables` array.
+You can access to parameters from the URL with the `$params` array.

 **Add a link in your navigation menu with SPA support**